ngeiswei/reasoning-bio-as-xp/README.md

 https://github.com/opencog
 ```

-To do that, for each project do as follows:
+To do that, for projects `cogutil`, `ure`, `miner` and `agi-bio` use
+the master branches of the opencog repositories.
+That is type the
+following:

 ```bash
 git clone https://github.com/opencog/<PROJECT>.git